Mozart4242/SIEMELK/features.md

-SIEMonster provides a Suricata pipeline that performs packet capture and analysis on the local network interface, acting as a host-based IDS.
+SIEMELK provides a Suricata pipeline that performs packet capture and analysis on the local network interface, acting as a host-based IDS.
 The resultant data is then sent to Kafka before being ingested by Elasticsearch.
-The commercial SIEMonster releases extend these capabilities in the form of network and cloud tabs and multi-network interface monitoring.
+The commercial SIEMELK releases extend these capabilities in the form of network and cloud tabs and multi-network interface monitoring.

 Alerts can be easily configured for signature matches and there is also a dashboard provided for further IDS analysis.